voxel51/fiftyone/docs/source/getting_started/install.rst

     pip install fiftyone==$VERSION

-If you are reading this after encountering an error resulting from downgrading your ``fiftyone`` package without first running ``fiftyone migrate``, don't worry, you simply need to reinstall the newer version of FiftyOne and then follow these instructions.
+If you are reading this after encountering an error resulting from downgrading your ``fiftyone`` package without first running :ref:`fiftyone migrate <cli-fiftyone-migrate>`, don't worry, you simply need to reinstall the newer version of FiftyOne and then follow these instructions.

 .. note::